chenpanliao/cccR/README.md

 A R package focus on color contrast calculator for behavioral ecologists.

 This project is under development.
+There is no stable version so far.